The real costs of being a landlord

 Lenders are extra wary about these risks, and factor that in to the price of your buy-to-let mortgage.
 That means buy-to-let mortgages:

-This is the part of the house price you have to pay upfront, out of your own pocket.
-On a residential mortgage, you can pay as little as 5% of what the property’s worth.
+On a residential mortgage, you can usually pay as little as a 5% deposit.
 But for a buy-to-let, you’ll typically need to put down at least 20%.

 Expect to pay a lot more in London, where the average property is worth £628,416.